yehia67/documentation/client-libraries/0.1/how-to-guides/java/send-your-first-bundle.md

 ```
 --------------------

-In the console, you should see the bundle hash of the transaction you just sent.
+In the console, you should see the tail transaction hash of the bundle you just sent.

 ## Next steps

-Make a note of the transaction's hash so you can [read the transaction data on the Tangle](../java/read-transactions.md).
+Make a note of the transaction's hash so you can [read the transaction from the Tangle](../java/read-transactions.md) to see your message.

 You can also read your transaction, using a utility such as the [Tangle explorer](https://utils.iota.org).